^ The (above) ads are randomly inserted by the web...I do not endorse them. ^

 Your home/condo should ABSOLUTELY be tested if your home is:

-Your home/condo should NOT be tested (without some change in process) if :
+Your home/condo should NOT be tested if :

-If you would like your home tested for Radon, Call Greg Vishey at (586)665-0659 to arrange an appointment for testing.
+If you would like your home tested for Radon, Call Greg Vishey at (586)665-0659 to arrange for testing.

 Check My Resume and Credentials